mmansour/gc-code/README.md

 ## Instructions ##

-1. Please first fork this repository.
+1. Please first fork this repository*.

 2. In the root directory you'll find “developerAssessment.pdf”.
 It contains a wireframe for a simple layout and instructions on how to complete the exercise.